Isolation Effect

 Birthday card, carrots, LEMONADE and beer

-Things that stand out are easily remembered.
-That's the Isolation Effect.
+isolation effect list Things that stand out are easily remembered.
+That's the isolation effect.
 For example, an item on a list that is a different colour or size is more likely to be remembered than the other normal-looking list items.
 This happens regardless of the importance of the information.
 Imagine you went shopping but left your shopping list at home.
 If "lemonade" were written in large red letters on your list, you are more likely to remember it than the other normal-looking but more important list items, like "beer".
 It's a pretty basic idea, but it can be employed to good effect.

 Another Example of the Isolation Effect